The 2023 round of the PROBE Australia Study has now commenced.

 Survey participants were welcome to complete both rounds.

-- Or are the partner, family member or caregiver of someone with a bleeding disorder, but do not have a bleeding disorder yourself.
+- or were the partner, family member or caregiver of someone with a bleeding disorder, but did not have a bleeding disorder themselves.

 For more information, please contact Suzanne O'Callaghan at HFA:

 1. Chai-Adisaksopha C, Noone D, Curtis R, et al. PB189: Exploring regional variations in the cross-cultural, international implementation of the Patient Reported Outcomes Burdens and Experience (PROBE) study.
 Abstracts of the 64th Annual Meeting of the Scientific Standardization Committee of the International Society on Thrombosis and Haemostasis, July 18–21, 2018.
 In Research and Practice in Thrombosis and Haemostasis July 2018;2:1-368. doi:10.1002/rth2.12125.